Programme

 14-16 Workshops

-Peace and reconciliation (FCA) TBC
+Peace and reconciliation (FCA) Marina

-Truth and Trauma (FELM) TBC
+Truth and Trauma (FELM) Teresa

-Forgiveness and reconciliation (FLOM) TBC
+Forgiveness and reconciliation (FLOM) Valburga

-16-16.30 Coffee break
+16-16.30 Coffee break Sofia Restaurant Xenia

-16.30 Optional cultural activities TBC
+16.30 Optional cultural activities

 18-19 Music: Make Perttilä & Group and Evening Prayer Sofia Auditorium